Depression

 The death of a loved one, loss of a job or the ending of a relationship are difficult experiences for a person to endure.
 It is normal for feelings of sadness or grief to develop in response to such situations.
 Those experiencing loss often might describe themselves as being “depressed.”

 But being sad is not the same as having depression.
-The grieving process is natural and unique to each individual and shares some of the same features of depression.
+The grieving process is natural and unique to each individual and shares some of the same features.
 Both grief and depression may involve intense sadness and withdrawal from usual activities.

 They are also different in important ways